 One method of downsizing when you can’t have a garage sale is to list your items for sale online.
-You can take advantage of traffic to popular auction websites and classified listing sites like eBay.com and Craigslist.org.
+You can take advantage of traffic to popular auction websites and classified listing sites like Facebook Marketplace, eBay.com, and Craigslist.org.
 For the best results, list each item individually and include a written description as well as a photograph that clearly shows what the item is and it’s condition.
-Here are some additional tips for selling items on Craigslist and more tips for selling your car on Craigslist; many of these tips apply to other items.

 Most everything you might sell in a garage sale or online could also be donated to a variety of charity organizations.
 Ask your local churches and shelters if they have a need for the items you no longer need.
-The Salvation Army will take a variety of items, including clothing, furniture and household items.
+The Salvation Army and Goodwill both take a variety of items, including clothing, furniture, and household items.
 The Salvation Army and some other organizations will also pick up large pieces of furniture or other items if you schedule in advance.

 Many items you would consider selling in a garage sale, online, or donating to a charity would also make good gifts.
 Do you have slightly worn furniture?
 Hang a notice at your local college and see if anyone needs it – give it to whoever can come and take it off your hands.
 Ask around if your friends or family need anything that you’re looking to get rid of, you could be doing someone a huge favor by giving them the item(s) that you no longer need.

-For any items that are too nice to throw away but are not easy to sell online (anything that would cost too much to ship, for example) and that your local charities do not need, and you simply can’t find someone to give it to as a gift – consider renting temporary storage until you are able to have a garage sale.
+Sometimes you have items that are too nice to throw away but are not easy to sell online (anything that would cost too much to ship, for example).
+If you can’t find someone to give them to or charitable organizations aren’t interested, then you can consider renting temporary storage until you are able to have a garage sale.
 You can keep items in a storage facility or in your basement or attic space until the weather is warm enough for a garage sale.